Helping the Hurting

 1 Corinthians 13:7 (AMP) Love bears all things [regardless of what comes], believes all things [looking for the best in each one], hopes all things [remaining steadfast during difficult times], endures all things [without weakening].

-Lately, Josh and I have had the privilege of sitting down with many couples and individuals and hear their heart.
+Josh and I have the privilege of sitting down with many couples and individuals and hearing their heart.
 Sometimes they share things going on in their lives and we get to pray over them and encourage them.
-One statement a friend recently said has stuck with me.
+One person said something that has stuck with me.
 It was "thank you for not thinking differently of us."
 In short this person was saying, hey, I appreciate that you aren't condemning me or judging me during this trial I'm facing.
 I was thankful for the compliment but also reminded that many people do not look at others the same if they learn of struggles in their lives; as though their own lives were perfect and sinless.

 The best defense against the enemy of our souls is to be open and transparent.
 We know the battles we face are not against flesh and blood but they are spiritual attacks.
 We never want anyone to face a battle alone.
 We desire to use the weapons God has given us to our full advantage - what are some of my favorite weapons you ask?
 The Word!
 Jesus always fought the devil with His Truth!
 The scriptures are your sword!
 Worship is another favorite of mine.
 It enlarges how big my God is and reminds me that the enemy is already defeated - we are more than conquerors!